 The voice you write with influences the tone of your writing.
 Too much passive voice can make writing seem dull and flat, which is why active voice is generally encouraged in most writing.
 While many students use the grammar check features provided on computers to check their work, programs such as Microsoft Word do not recognize all instances of passive voice.

-When a sentence is written in active voice, the subject performs the action.
+When a sentence is written in the active voice, the subject performs the action.
 For instance, in the sentence, “Sarah sang the song,” Sarah performed the action.
-However, when a sentence is written in passive voice, the subject does not perform the action.
+However, when a sentence is written in the passive voice, the subject does not perform the action.
 Instead, the subject receives the action.
 For instance, in the sentence, “The song was sung by Sarah,” “song” is the subject, but it received the action from Sarah rather than performing it.
+Verbs in the present versus verbs indicating the past are the difference between active and passive verbs.

 Recognizing Passive Voice